Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Bimatrix games

-Among the three sets of definitions which one is the most useful one?
+It is an interesting fact that and-, sum-, and or-definitions are not equivalent and need not imply each other in general.
+So, among the three sets of definitions which one is the most useful one?
+Or each of the definitions works equally well?
 While there might be various arguments in favour of each one, one desirable aspect of ESS is probably undeniable: ESS is a static game-theoretic concept---it basically is about existence of an equilibrium solution; how one reaches it starting from a scenario that is not in equilibrium requires invoking some sort of dynamics.
 In evolutionary game theory, replicator equation~\cite{taylorjonker1978,Cressman_Tao_2014} is the most accepted paradigm in this respect.
-Thus, one expects the replicator equation's fixed points that correspond to ESS to be asymptotically stable.
-For example, there is a claim~\cite{Cressman_Tao_2014,Cressman1996}---here adapted for bimatrix games---\\ \textbf{Theorem 1:} A 2ESS is a locally asymptotically stable fixed point of the following set of equations called replicator equations,
+Thus, one expects the fixed points of the replicator equation that correspond to ESS to be asymptotically stable, that is, we expect the following ~proposition (cf. Thereom 4 in Ref.~\cite{Cressman_Tao_2014}, Theorem 4.5 and 4.6 in Ref.~\cite{Cressman1996}) to be satisfied an ESS:\\ \textbf{Proposition 1:} An ESS is a locally asymptotically stable fixed point of the following set of equations called the replicator equations,

-This theorem would make Definitions 3c (equivalently, 3a and 3b) most useful.
-However, let us consider an insightful example which we now present.

-Let there be two populations and in each population there be two phenotypes.
-In population X there are two types L and M; in population Y there are two types G and H. Thus, the bimatrix game's payoff elements is given as,